Seed keepers

 Who we are

-The Local Seeds Coalition is a steering committee pooling resources and common purpose across seed communities and nonprofits, fiscally sponsored by IFOAM North America.
+The Local Seeds Coalition is an idea first, wrapped by a team, our funders, our advisors, our partner collaborations, and growing like the layers we see in nature.
 Our mission is to raise public awareness of the role seeds play in our food systems, and to support a thriving, community-powered movement centered on local, regionally adapted, and culturally meaningful seed.

 No hierarchy to this